Save 30% on online shipping anywhere in Canada and the US!

 Metal Supermarkets

-Metal Supermarkets is the world’s largest small-quantity metal supplier with over 125 brick-and-mortar stores across the US, Canada, and United Kingdom.
+For over 40 years, Metal Supermarkets has been the world’s largest small-quantity metal supplier with over 140 brick-and-mortar stores across the US, Canada, and the United Kingdom.
 We are metal experts and have been providing quality customer service and products since 1985.

-We stock a wide range of shapes including: bars, tubes, sheets, plates and more.
+We stock a wide range of shapes, including bars, tubes, sheets, plates, and more.
 And we can cut metal to your exact specifications.

-Visit one of our 125+ locations across North America today.
+Visit one of our locations today.

 Related blog articles